General Statement of Duties

 - Provide case management services to clients as needed, coordinate multiple services planning in support of client needs and integrate with treatment planning process.

-- High profile consultative role with multi-disciplinary team, provide crisis intervention services as needed.
+- High profile consultative role with a multi-disciplinary team, provide crisis intervention services as needed.

 - Provide family interventions as needed.